markentingh/NewTab/README.md

-# Tapestry
+# NewTab
-Tapestry is a CSS / LESS Dashboard UI framework that was originally created to be used as the dashboard interface for [Websilk](http://www.github.com/websilk/home), a highly advanced drag & drop web development platform.

-View the [Tapestry UI website](http://websilk.github.io/Tapestry/) to see a demo & view documentation
+Easily navigate to your favorite websites from this New Tab web page.

+* First, download or clone the repo.
+* Next, replace your web browser's New Tab page with the URL to `index.html`.